 - Fibroblast growth factor (FGF), which supports the growth of cells involved with collagen and cartilage repair

 Another therapy includes autologous mesenchymal stem cell therapy (MSC).
 In this process, we take a fat sample from the patient (usually from the abdomine) to isolate the mesenchymal stem cells.
 First, we numb the area and use a syringe to aspirate the fat cell tissue.
 Then we place it in a specialized centrifuge designed to extract stem cells.
 Then, we re-inject the stem cells to affected areas of the body.
 These are typically areas in need of healing, such as arthritic joints and knee injuries to begin the healing process.

 Recently, the cosmetics world has started to use stem cell treatments for fillers and facial enhancements.
 These treatments create the so-called “natural facelift.”
 In addition, we can use stem cell injections in the scalp for hair thinning or balding.
 Other uses for stem cell PRP treatments can even help some men with erectile dysfunction.

-Also, intravenous infusions of the patient’s own stem cells have been shown in some studies to be helpful for stroke injuries, heart damage, lung inflammation, and even digestive and autoimmune disorders such as Crohn’s disease.
-Since the mesenchymal stem cells have the potential to differentiate into other cell types in the body, it is believed these therapies will have long lasting results.
+Also, patients with stroke injuries, heart damage, lung inflammation, and even digestive and autoimmune disorders such as Crohn’s disease may benefit from stem cell treatments.
+Since the mesenchymal stem cells have the potential to differentiate into other cell types in the body, these therapies should have long lasting results.